josephenguehard/time_interpret/experiments/arma/README.md

 optional arguments:
   -h, --help            Show this help message and exit.
   --rare-dim            Which type of experiment to run.
 1 is for rare-feature, 2 is for rare-time.
 Default to 1 --explainers          List of the explainers to use.
-Default to ["occlusion", "permutation", "integrated_gradients", "shapley_values_sampling", "dyna_mask"]
+Default to ["bayes_mask", "dyna_mask", "integrated_gradients", "occlusion", "permutation", "shapley_values_sampling", "temporal_integrated_gradients"]
   --accelerator         Which accelerator to use.
 Default to 'cpu' --seed                Which seed to use to generate the data.
 Default to 42
 ```